Unboxed-Software/solana-course/content/cpi-guard.md

 This lab will primarily focus on writing tests in typescript, but we will need to run a program locally against these tests.
 For this reason, we will need to go through a few steps to ensure we have a proper environment on your machine for the program to run.
 The on-chain program has already been written for you and is included in the lab starter code.

 The program contains a few instructions that showcase what the CPI Guard can protect against.
-We will write tests invoking these instructionsboth with a CPI Guarded Token Account and a Token Account without a CPI Guard.
+We will write tests invoking these instructions both with a CPI Guard enabled and disabled.

-The tests have been broken up into specific files in the `/tests` directory.
-Each file serves as its own unit test that will invoke a specific instruction on our program.
+The tests have been broken up into inidividual files in the `/tests` directory.
+Each file serves as its own unit test that will invoke a specific instruction on our program and illustrate a specific CPI Guard.

 The program has five instructions: `malicious_close_account`, `prohibited_approve_account`, `prohibited_set_authority`, `unauthorized_burn`, `set_owner`.

-Each of these instructions makes a CPI to the `Token Extension Program` and attempts to take an action on the given token program that is potentially malicious unknowingly to the signer of the original transaction.
+Each of these instructions makes a CPI to the `Token Extension Program` and attempts to take an action on the given token account that is potentially malicious unknowingly to the signer of the original transaction.
+We will not test the `Transfer` CPI Guard, this guard is the same as the `Burn` guard so we will just test that one instead.

 ### 1. Verify Solana/Anchor/Rust Versions

-We will be interacting with the `token22` program in this lab and that requires you have solana cli version ≥ 1.18.0.
+We will be interacting with the `Token Extensions Program` in this lab and that requires you have solana cli version ≥ 1.18.0.

 To check your version run:
 ```bash